jordicenzano/rtmploadtestdocker/README.md

-# wowzadocker
+# rtmploadtestdocker
-Docker files that creates a docker image with wowa + ssh
+Docker files that creates a docker image with all the tools needed to create an automated RTMP client for load testing purposes